jdfalk/ubuntu-autoinstall-webhook/docs/admin-guide.md

   # Security headers
   http_security_headers:
+    content_security_policy:
-    content_security_policy: "default-src 'self'; script-src 'self'; style-src 'self'; img-src 'self' data:;"
+      "default-src 'self'; script-src 'self'; style-src 'self'; img-src 'self' data:;"
-    x_frame_options: "DENY"
+    x_frame_options: 'DENY'
-    x_content_type_options: "nosniff"
+    x_content_type_options: 'nosniff'
-    referrer_policy: "strict-origin-when-cross-origin"
+    referrer_policy: 'strict-origin-when-cross-origin'
 ```

 ### 13.3.
 Default Templates

-The system includes several default templates that can be used as a starting point for your own templates.
-This section provides a reference for these templates and their intended use cases.
+The system includes several default templates that can be used as a starting
+point for your own templates.
+This section provides a reference for these
+templates and their intended use cases.

 #### 13.3.1.
 Minimal Server Template